stoermelder/vcvrack-packone/docs/MidiCat.md

 Some controllers with push-buttons don't handle "note off" messages the way the message is intended, hence a mapping-slot can be switched with the option _Send "note on, vel 0" on note off_ to send a "note on" message with "velocity 0" as MIDI feedback instead (since v1.7.0).

 - **Snapped**: Only useable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
-A "note on" message increases the parameter to the next step and rolls over to the beginning (added in v2.2.0).
+A "note on" message increases the parameter to the next step and rolls over to the end of the range (added in v2.2.0).

+- **Snapped (short/long)**: Same as "Snapped", but responds to "note off" messages and long pressing a MIDI note will decrease the parameter to the previous step (added in v2.2.0).

 ![MIDI-CAT module select](./MidiCat-map-note.png)